JuliaLang/www.julialang.org/downloads/index.md

 ## Nightly Builds

 Builds of the current unstable development version of Julia are available on the [nightlies page](/downloads/nightlies/).
-Built after each update to master, these are intended as developer previews into the latest work and are not intended for normal use.
-Most users are advised to use the current release version of Julia, above.
+While the name suggests that they are built every night, they are not strictly nightly.
+At times, due to broken builds, or CI infrastructure issues, nightlies may not be produced.
+These are intended as developer previews into the latest work and are not intended for normal use.
+Most users are advised to use the current stable release version of Julia.

 ## Download verification